cmowrer13/cmowrer13.github.io/_pages/about.md

 Previously, I earned my Master of Public Health degree in epidemiology and Bachelor of Science degrees in mathematics and economics from Oregon State University.

 I am interested in research that utilizes cutting-edge data science and machine learning techniques to model environmental exposures for epidemiologic studies and to improve the delivery of healthcare.

+Outside of work, I enjoy weightlifting, playing golf and pickleball, playing guitar, and reading.